camlspotter/opam-repository-mingw/README.md

-uint                        1.2.0  Unsigned ints for OCaml ulex                          1.1  lexer generator for Unicode and OCaml uri                         1.9.1  RFC3986 URI/URL parsing library utop                         1.18  Universal toplevel for OCaml uucd                        3.0.0  Unicode character database decoder for OCaml uucp                        1.0.0  Unicode character properties for OCaml uuidm                       0.9.5  Module for universally unique identifiers (UU
+uint                        1.2.0  Unsigned ints for OCaml ulex                          1.1  lexer generator for Unicode and OCaml uri                         1.9.1  RFC3986 URI/URL parsing library user-setup                    0.4  Helper for the configuration of editors for t utop                       1.18.1  Universal toplevel for OCaml uucd                        3.0.0  Unicode character database decoder for OCaml uucp                        1.0.0  Unicode character properties for OCaml uuidm                       0.9.5  Module for universally unique identifiers (UU